iriszidon/ArgusScraper/README.md

 5. In the Pycharm terminal type 'pip install docker' to use the docker functionality.
 6. In the Pycharm terminal type 'pip install flask' for the creation of the docker.

-## Tests
+## How to run the Scraper
 1. Open a python project and add the files from this repository
+2. Open a Docker console, Go to the directory where you stored the scraper files.
+3. Type into the docker console the following: docker-compose build
+4. Type into the docker console the following: docker-compose up
 2. The main class is Argus.py, please run only this file.
 3. The functionality of the web page I scrape is in a saparate class, GitHubPgae.py.
 No need to run it.
-4. Run and view the output in Robomongo Client.
+4. Connect to Robomongo Client.
 Click the green triangle icon to fetch changes.

 Enjoy!
 Iris.